nginxinc/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 nginx-ingress   nginx-ingress-5898f94c49-v4jrf            2/2     Running   1          41s
 ```

-Here is our VirtualServer configuration for Istio service mesh: (note `use-cluster-ip` and `requestHeaders`).
-These settings are required when using Istio service mesh.
+Here is our VirtualServer configuration for Istio service mesh (note `use-cluster-ip` and `requestHeaders`).
+These settings are required when using Istio service mesh:

 ```yaml
 apiVersion: k8s.nginx.org/v1